 Ethyl alcohol shows up on ingredient labels as Alcohol Denat., SD Alcohol 3-A, SD Alcohol 30, SD Alcohol 39, SD Alcohol 39-B, SD Alcohol 39-C, SD Alcohol 40, SD Alcohol 40-B, SD Alcohol 40-C or just plain alcohol.

-The Benefits of ethyl alcohol
+The Skincare Benefits of Ethyl Alcohol

 “Alcohol is a chemistry term, it just means that a molecule has a hydroxyl group at one end,” explains John Zampella, M.D., assistant professor in the Ronald O. Perelman Department of dermatology at NYU Langone Health.

-Ethyl alcohol has a variety of functions in cosmetics and personal care products, including as an anti-foaming agent, astringent, antimicrobial agent, and a solvent.
-One of the primary functions of ethyl alcohol is as an astringent.
-An astringent is a substance that causes biological tissue to contract or draw together.
-After topical application, astringents work on the protein keratin found in the skin.
-Keratins function to hold skin cells together to form a barrier.
+Keratin holds skin cells together to form a barrier.
 The bonds between keratins are affected by temperature and pH, forming only when the skin is slightly acidic or cool.
 If the bonds break, the keratin molecules will separate, causing the outer layer of skin to swell.
 Astringents cool the skin and cause the bonds to reform.
 It is this process that produces the temporary toning effect associated with astringents.
-That’s why lower-molecular-weight alcohols are so useful in achieving that effect, Melissa Piliang, M.D., a dermatologist at Cleveland Clinic, explains. “[Ingredients] like isopropyl alcohol, alcohol denat. or SD alcohol, methanol, [and] ethyl alcohol…make a product feel lighter on the skin and dry quickly,” she says.
-“They feel nice—especially if you have oily skin.”

 According to skincare expert and biochemist Cathy Beaupain cautions, "I recommend caution using ethyl alcohol as stripping your skin of oils can stimulate the sebaceous glands to produce more oil, causing the skin to appear more oily and shiny than it was before.
 For those who suffer from acne, it is better to get to the root cause of acne rather than simply addressing the symptoms."